umbraco/UmbracoDocs/umbraco-cloud/release-notes/2023-12-releasenotes.md

 <img src="images/ExportZip.png" alt="drawing" width="50%" />

 That exported zip file can be used to import the content, files, and/or schema into a new environment.
-You can upload the file via the browser.
+You can import the exported file in the content section from the backoffice of your Umbraco project.

 <img src="images/ImportZip.png" alt="drawing" width="50%" />